 Let’s just say in most cases, a 3.6 GPA won’t keep you out of any school.
 (And yes, I mean Ivy League contenders.)
 But that 3.6 GPA needs to be paired up with a good MCAT number, great extracurriculars (EC) and a stellar personal statement, as well as letters of recommendation that are so good they’ll boost your entire packet.
 In my opinion, great ECs will give you more of an advantage than another couple of GPA points.
 If you’re at 3.6 or 3.7, be happy and build on your ECs.
 If you’re at 3.5, it could be a negative factor, depending on where you apply.
 This assumes that your sGPA is also at 3.5—or higher!

 Adcom committees will consider your overall MCAT score, and also your score on the four test sections.
 They’re looking for a balanced score that shows preparation in all areas.
 Even a solid GPA score might not cut it if it’s unbalanced.
 A 120/123/130/131 may yield the same final number as a 126/127/125/126, but the latter is more likely to get you noticed.

 Extracurriculars can be extraterrestrial!
 If you have a 3.6/508 and great ECs, it could bring you more adcom love than a 3.7/509 with mediocre ECs.
-Depending on your school, there’s a bottom line GPA that’s acceptable, and once you reach that, your time and attention is best invested in improving your ECs, rather than worrying about an extra tenth of a point in your GPA.
+Depending on your school, there’s a bottom line GPA that’s acceptable, and once you reach that, your time and attention is best invested in improving your ECs (or applying to other schools), rather than worrying about an extra tenth of a point in your GPA.